chriskiehl/SavingOverIt/README.md

 1. **SaveOverIt** makes absolutely no guarantees of working now nor in the future.
 It was developed against the 1.5 verion of Getting Over it in order to scratch a person itch.

 2. Upon restoring a save file, your mouse sensitivity settings will be lost.
-I don't actually know why ¯\_(ツ)_/¯
+I don't actually know why ¯\\_(ツ)_/¯ you'll have to manually reset them in the settings menu.

-Having trouble with the program?
-Hit me up at <a href="mailto:audionautic@gmail.com">